vitringr/vault/nodes/King's Indian.md

 ## Benefits

 **Consistency**: The system can be played in almost any game, regardless of the opponent's opener.
-This is a huge benefit as it allows the player to avoid learning tons of theory.
+This is a huge benefit as it allows the player to bypass learning tons of theory.

 **Mirror**: Since the same system can be used for both White and Black, this adds an additional level of consistency, since the player can re-use the same concepts, strategies, and tactics for both sides.

+**Adaptive**: The system allows for both aggressive or quiet play.
+Different components can be shifted depending on the situation.
+The player can often choose the style that suits him.